topcoderinc/Headlessrefapp/readme.md

   # Configurations chrome-profiler/config.json
   - *waitTimeout*: may change, wait to make sure application starts up rightly
-  - *waitHeapSnapshotTimeout*:may change, wait to make sure application will not hang on with HeapSnapshot without progress
   - *pageTimeout*: may change, sometime tests will fail for timeout error and you may use 0 to disable timeout
   - *testBetweenTimeout*: may change, wait sometime between routes
   - *routes*: all routes to test, exist url and wait selector to ensure all resources are loaded in test.